jdryden-osi/PI-Web-API-Client-DotNet/docs/Api/AttributeApi.md

 [[Back to top]](#) [[Back to API list]](../../DOCUMENTATION.md#documentation-for-api-endpoints) [[Back to Model list]](../../DOCUMENTATION.md#documentation-for-models) [[Back to DOCUMENTATION]](../../DOCUMENTATION.md)

 # **CreateAttribute**
-> CreateAttribute(string webId, PIAttribute attribute)
+> CreateAttribute(string webId, PIAttribute attribute, string webIdType = null)

 Create a new attribute as a child of the specified attribute.